estebbins/steamee/README.md

 - sign in
 - sign out
 - view a list of local co-op games directly from Steam's API
-- view the list of local co-op games fellow steamees have saved or added
+- view the list of local co-op games fellow steamees have suggested
-- sort & the list by the steamee rating
-- see how many users have saved the game to their account
 - save games to my user account
 - indicate if I've played this game as local co-op
 - leave a rating out of 5 for the game